cl4pper/node-plate/README.md

-# mini-server
+# node-plate

-A [Node](https://nodejs.org/en/) boilerplate to server webpages or start to build your own API.
+A boilerplate to start building your own [Node](https://nodejs.org/en/) project.

 ## Packages: